-A couple of years ago, two of my girls and I set off on a five-day road trip across the Florida Keys from Key Largo to Key West.
+A couple of years ago, two of my girls and I set off on a five-day Florida Keys road trip from Key Largo to Key West.
 It’s just over two hours by car from Key to Key, but there are so many activities in the Florida Keys, like snorkeling, visiting with sea turtles and, of course, striking a pose at the colorful buoy in Key West that marks the Southernmost Point in the United States.

-I’m hoping to get back to the Florida Keys next year, but for now, I wanted to share 10 stops you must make with your kids.
+I’m hoping to take another Florida Keys trip next year, but for now, I wanted to share 10 stops you must make with your kids on a Florida Keys road trip.
 Enjoy the sunshine, the views and the activities in the Florida Keys that your kids will remember and talk about for ages.

 Stop #1: John Pennekamp Coral Reef State Park

-Located in Key Largo, John Pennekamp Coral Reef State Park is the nation’s first underwater state park.
+Located in Key Largo, John Pennekamp Coral Reef State Park is the nation’s first underwater state park and it’s a great first stop to make on your Florida Keys road trip.
 Wade into the water and snorkel at Cannon Beach, but if you want to see the coral reefs, take a short ride on a snorkel boat to one of the shallow reefs, like Banana Reef or White Banks Dry Rocks.

 Stop #2: Florida Keys Wild Bird Rehabilitation Center